ironbane/IronbaneServerLegacy/README.md

 ## Getting started

-* Clone this repository someowhere on your system.
+* Clone this repository somewhere on your system.
+Don't put it inside your webserver directory, as anyone can then view your database password.
 ```
     git clone git@github.com:ironbane/IronbaneServer.git
 ```